bryanwweber/thermostate/paper/paper.md

 as the temperature, pressure, specific volume, specific enthalpy, etc.) are evaluated from tabulated data.
 This process often involves an inordinate number of arithmetic calculations, simply to determine the appropriate properties at a given state.
-The length of the simple calculations inhibits students ability to recognize patterns in problems; they get lost in the calculations, and fail to see the larger point of a problem.
+The length of the simple calculations inhibits students' ability to recognize patterns in problems; they get lost in the calculations, and fail to see the larger point of a problem.
 Aside from calculations from a table, students also often get stuck performing unit conversions, especially in the so-called "English Engineering" (EE) units system.